zhixchen/ml-mild-combustion/README.md

   2. Create python-3.7 environment and install tensorflow-2 and other required packages

-  3. Once in the evironment, run:
+  3. Once in the environment, run:

     $ python IntegratedCode.py